elsharkawy-mostafa/elsharkawy-mostafa.github.io/_pages/research.md

 ## "The Political Legacies of the Bosnian War and Genocide (w/ Caroline Lindey)"

-## "Innovators and Dissemenators: The Role of Religious Institutions in Shaping Attitudes about Political Violence"
+## "The Role of Religious Institutions in Shaping Attitudes about Political Violence"